PRBonn/3DUIS/README.md

 mapping the relation between each point and it's neighbors.
 Then, we apply GraphCut to divide each instance from the background, achieving class-agnostic instance segmentation in an unsupervised manner.

-Additionally we created a new benchmark for Open-World LiDAR instance segmentation based on SemanticKITTI [here](https://bit.ly/39VFTRD).
+Additionally, we created a new benchmark for Open-World LiDAR instance segmentation based on SemanticKITTI [here](https://bit.ly/39VFTRD).

 ![Competition](pics/codalab.png)